The DVC Foundation offers numerous scholarships funded through donations from alumni,

 to the comprehensive list of scholarships in the online DVC Scholarship Application portal.

 The online DVC Scholarship Application is currently closed.
 The 2022-2023 application

 How to apply

-2020.
-The scholarship opportunities are listed on the application homepage, and you
+Scholarship opportunities are listed on the application homepage, and you may apply

-receive consideration, as the auto-match feature of the application will automatically
+as the auto-match feature of the application will automatically match your application

 Instructions for accessing your unofficial DVC transcript are provided in the application.

 You must write a 500-word essay in which you will be asked to: